italia/programma-strategico-nazionale-per-intelligenza-artificiale-en-docs/il-programma-strategico-sullintelligenza-artificiale-ancoraggio-principi-e-obiettivi.rst

 ..
 [2]
    Proposal for a regulation of the European Parliament and of the Council laying down harmonised rules on artificial intelligence (artificial intelligence act)
    and amending certain
-   Union legislative acts com/2021/206 final
+   Union legislative acts com/2021/206 final.

 ..
 [3]
    European Commission, 2020, \ \ \ `EU White-paper on AI <https://ec.europa.eu/info/sites/default/files/commission-white-paper-artificial-intelligence-feb2020_en.pdf>`__\ \ \ .